Coke Studio Pakistan season 8

-The eighth season of the Pakistani music television series Coke Studio premiered on 16 August 2015 and aired its finale on 4 October 2015.
+The eighth season of the Pakistani music television series Coke Studio Pakistan premiered on 16 August 2015 and aired its finale on 4 October 2015.
 It aired a weekly episode every Sunday on various channels across Pakistan.
 The season was revived under the tagline of The Sound of Nation.

 The debut producers of season 7, Strings duo and series regular producer Coca-Cola, continued their journey as producers in this season.
 Earlier, rumours were made that Rohail Hyatt would be back as a producer this season but he denied rumors saying "Just for the record, I'm not producing the next season of Coke Studio Pakistan (2015).......
 I would like to produce my 7th season of Coke Studio one day.
 I hope this clears any confusion".

 The lead bassist, Khalid Khan, was ruled out of season 8 due to cervical pain; he was replaced by Kamran 'Mannu' Zafar.
 The season featured seven episodes comprising thirty-one artists, thirteen musicians and twenty-eight songs.

 Artists

-Featured Artists
+Vocalists

 Following is the list of thirty-one featured artists line-up, including six bands, that will perform as individuals, duos and with chorus: